tangzyer/tangzy.github.io/_pages/about.md

 Working Paper
 ======
-**On the On the Exploration in Load-Balancing with Unknown Service Rates**
+**On the Exploration in Load-Balancing with Unknown Service Rates**
 Yifei Huang, Zhiyuan Tang, Weina Wang (alphabetical order)
 Submitted to ACM SIGMETRICS 2023